telerik/blazor-docs/components/colorpicker/overview.md

 | `FillMode` | `Telerik.Blazor.ThemeConstants.ColorPicker.FillMode` | Controls how the ColorPicker is filled. |

 For more information on customizing the ColorPicker styling, see the article about [setting the appearance of the ColorPicker]({%slug colorpicker-appearance%}).

-### Custom Icons

-The ColorPicker provides attributes to render an icon inside the [main component button](#interface), which can visually distinguish different ColorPickers on the page.
-In such cases, the selected color is displayed below the icon.
-To specify a [built-in Font or SVG icon]({%slug general-information/font-icons%}), use `Icon`-`object` with one attribute at a time.

 ## ColorPicker Reference and Methods